Wangsu-Cloud-Storage/wcs-nodejs-sdk/README.en.md

 ```

 ## File Upload - Simple Upload
-Simple upload uploads the file to Wangsu Cloud Storage in one operation.
+Simple upload uploads the file to Wcs Cloud Storage in one operation.
 It is recommended to use simple upload only when the file is less than 20M.

 ### Example
 ```